 The immediate consequences of these invasions are not often readily perceptible, and before we know it, damage has already occurred.
 Due to our incomplete understanding of how ecosystems function, it is difficult to determine appropriate control measures to eliminate these invasive exotics, let alone curb further spread.
 Implementation often involves a long-term financial commitment to solve the problem.
 Although models have been developed to help predict which plant species are likely to become noxious weeds, these are not foolproof.

 Whether intentionally or accidentally, a wide array of weedy plants have found their way into natural and designed landscapes.
 Both here in Santa Barbara and around the globe, invasive plants are a serious environmental problem due to their enormous negative impact on ecosystems.
 You can make a difference, by removing undesirable weeds from your property and by not planting certain species of ornamentals that are known to be invasive in some parts of our region.
 Please note that the following lists apply specifically to the Santa Barbara area; some of these species are not a problem elsewhere.
-The lis of ornamental shrubs contains invasive plants most typically encountered in urban gardens, as opposed to weeds commonly found in agricultural or wildland situations, although there is overlap in several cases.
+The list of ornamental shrubs contains invasive plants most typically encountered in urban gardens, as opposed to weeds commonly found in agricultural or wildland situations, although there is overlap in several cases.
+CalEPPC list of Exotic Pest Plants of Greatest Ecological Concern in California

 Additional Web Resources: